SecureIdentityAlliance/osia/src/doc/functional/_abis.rst

     :return: a status indicating success, error, or pending operation.
         In case of pending operation, the result will be sent later.

-.. py:function:: readTemplate(personID, encounterID, biometricType, biometricSubType, callback, transactionID, options)
+.. py:function:: readTemplate(personID, encounterID, biometricType, biometricSubType, templateFormat, qualityFormat, callback, transactionID, options)
     :noindex:

     Read the generated template.